sias888/BulletHell-Menuing/README.md

 * As a user, I want to be able to name my ship.
 * As a user, I want to be able to turn background music off.
 * As a user, I want to be able to change all the above settings back to the default.
+* Let a defined set of ship name, ship appearance, and bullet appearance be known as a ship configuration.
+  As a user, I want to be able to save multiple different ship configurations and load from saved configurations.